 Fact: Detoxing at home without medical supervision is highly risky and can be dangerous.

-While some may feel tempted to detox at home in order to avoid the stigma of addiction treatment or because they believe it’s a simple process, detoxing without professional help can have serious consequences.
-For many substances—such as alcohol, benzodiazepines, and opioids—withdrawal can be life-threatening without medical oversight.
+Some people feel tempted to detox at home in order to avoid the stigma of addiction treatment or because they believe it’s a simple process.
+But detoxing “cold turkey,” without professional help, can have serious consequences.
+For many substances, such as alcohol, benzodiazepines, and opioids, withdrawal can be life-threatening without medical support.

 For example, alcohol withdrawal can lead to delirium tremens (DTs), a condition that causes hallucinations, seizures, and confusion.
 Similarly, opioid withdrawal can cause extreme discomfort and complications that can drive individuals to relapse just to alleviate the pain.
-Medical detox provides the necessary care to ensure that withdrawal is managed safely and effectively.
+Medical detox provides the necessary care that manages the withdrawal safely and effectively.

 Myth #3: Detox is All You Need to Recovery